Caged And Stressed Tiger At School Prom Leads To Accusations Of ‘Animal Abuse’

 It’s unclear what company supplied the animals for the event, and how often the company offers their animals for entertainment purposes.

 For many people, the idea of using tigers as entertainment is reminiscent of the circus.
-Circus animals, in general, are known to be mistreated, from being forced to perform unnatural tricks to living in overly crowded and confining spaces.
+Circus animals, in general, are thought to be mistreated, from being forced to perform unnatural tricks to living in overly crowded and confining spaces.
 According to One Green Planet, tigers that are forced to live in small spaces can develop tics like head-bobbing and over-grooming.
-Moreover, a tiger’s natural instincts can never disappear completely, they are “simply suppressed using abusive methods.”
+Moreover, a tiger’s natural instincts can never disappear completely but are “simply suppressed using abusive methods.”

 Students, parents outraged by caged tiger at high school prom in Miami – CBS News https://t.co/pvkSF71Aat pic.twitter.com/hGiRtiBoYO